Etherpod/Ship-Enhancements/README.md

 I made a mod called [Traveler's Pack](https://outerwildsmods.com/mods/travelerspack/) to address this problem.
 Try playing with it enabled if you run into the issue of there being too many items.

 ## Does this mod support [Achievements+](https://outerwildsmods.com/mods/achievements/)?
-It sure does!
+It does!
 It adds 12 new achievements that you can try and unlock.

 ---